 - Love what you eat.
 Sensuously savor one small bite at a time, appreciating the appearance, aromas, flavors, and textures of your favorite foods as you eat them.

 - Practice extreme self-care.
-Choose activities that are the most meaningful to you, stay active and schedule down-time to relax and enjoy the holidays!
+Choose activities that are the most meaningful to you, stay active, and schedule down-time to relax and enjoy the full pleasure of the holidays.

-And last but not least, stop reading those tired old articles and invest your time and energy in really celebrating the season, food and all!
+And last but not least, stop reading those tired old “How to Prevent Holiday Weight Gain” articles and invest your time and energy in really celebrating the season, food and all!